WibiH/WibiH/README.md

 ### I am a Web Developer...

 with a background as a Communication Designer based in Berlin, Germany. </br>
-I love to work & think creatively and in my projects I enjoy using React, CSS and Node.js.
+I love to work & think creatively and in my projects I enjoy using Java or JS with React and I like CSS 😅

 I'm enthusiatic about food 🥑 movies 👽 and cracking puzzle-games 👾